 A Deep Dive into Japan's Abandoned Houses

-Why does Japan have abandoned houses?
+Why does Japan have abandoned properties?

 1. An aging population and low birth rate